-Tiger Woods In Black & White
+His seminal work, Tiger Woods: In Black and White

 Most of all, though, Alexander's photographs show the same quality in Tiger Woods he captured in Ben Hogan years ago.
 Then and now, Alexander shows us their grace.